ljishen/nvme-env/docker/qemu-nvme/README.md

 00:04.0 Non-Volatile memory controller: CNEX Labs QEMU NVM Express LightNVM Controller
 ```

-## Usage
+## Prerequisite

-First please make sure your kernel has the KVM modules loaded.
+Please make sure your kernel has the KVM modules loaded.
 Check you have the similar output as follows,

 For Intel processor
 ```bash